Frequently Asked Questions about Counselling and Psychotherapy

 If you'd like to know more, please contact me.

 I offer sessions using VSee, which is similar to Skype.
 Skype is not always confidential and Microsoft (who own Skype) agree that it is not suitable for counselling or psychotherapy.
 VSee is much better than Skype as it is confidential and gives better picture quality.
 Once we've arranged a meeting time, just open VSee and I'll see you there!

 Have you worked with LGBTQ+ clients?

 Yes.
-I have always had an LGBTQ+ affirmative stance and work with people with diverse sexual and gender identities.
+I have always had an LGBTQ+ affirmative stance and work with people with diverse gender identities and sexual orientations.